+ENDS

+Notes to Editors

+London Design Biennale

 Established in 2016, London Design Biennale promotes international collaboration and the global role of design.
 It has become one of the most influential events in the industry.
 The third edition of London Design Biennale is taking place from 1st June to 27th June 2021.
 It is expected to showcase the world’s most exciting and ambitious designers, innovators and cultural bodies’ works to the UK’s capital.
-Participants will respond to the theme, Resonance, which considers the ripple effect of ground-breaking design concepts on the way we live, and the choices we make.
+Participants respond to the theme, Resonance, which considers the ripple effect of ground-breaking design concepts on the way we live, and the choices we make.

 This year the London Design Biennale is curated by Artistic Director Es Devlin, who is a well-known artist and stage designer.
 Under his leadership, London Design Biennale has invited participants from around 50 countries and regions, including Taiwan, Argentina, Austria, Canada, Chile, France, Ghana, Guatemala, Hong Kong, India, Indonesia, Israel, Mexico, Norway, Pakistan, Poland, Venezuela, etc. All participants contribute to the London Design Biennale through installation arts or art performances with original, creative, and progressive perspectives, which will broaden people’s horizons and lead them to reflect how design influences our society.